Zopiclone is commonly prescribed for the short-term treatment of insomnia.

 Landmark review conducted on addictive prescribed drugs

-The Government commissioned Public Health England to conduct the landmark review due to the increasing number of deaths resulting from certain prescription-only drugs, where tighter controls were needed as part of harm reduction measures.
+The Government commissioned Public Health England to complete the landmark review due to the increasing number of deaths resulting from certain prescription-only medications, where tighter controls were needed for harm reduction measures.

 The focus of the review was conducted on the following classifications of addictive prescribed drugs: